Kecxyz/tetrio-bot-docs/Replay/Multiplayer/data/full.md

         * (boolean) `safelock`: Is prevent accidental harddrop on or off.
         * (boolean) `cancel`: Is cancel DAS when changing direction on or off.
       * (boolean) `playing`: Should be `true` for both
     * (object) `killer`: Should be who killed the user but there are still name value even when the user won the round?
-TODO: more testing
       * (string?) `name`:
       * (string) `type`:
     * (object) `assumtions`: Unknown what the do.